moovatom/moovatom-api-php-library/README.md

 ## Cancel

 If you decide, for whatever reason, that you no longer need or want a specific video on Moovatom you can cancel its encoding anytime __before it finishes__ using the `cancel()` method.
-A cancel request will POST the __uuid__, __username__ and __userkey__ instance variables from your `Moovatom` object using the `send_request()` method.
+A cancel request will POST the __uuid__, __username__ and __userkey__ instance variables from your `Moovatom` object.
 The body of the Moovatom response will contain a message telling you whether or not you successfully canceled your video:

 ```php
 $me = new Moovatom( array(